-Audit, Risk & Assurance will:
+Finance, Risk and Assurance will:

-- Oversee the implementation of Greater Wellington's treasury management strategies and monitor and review the effective management of the treasury function. - Ensure that the information presented to the Council is timely, accurate and identifies the relevant issues and is represented in a clear and succinct report. - Discuss treasury matters on a six monthly basis (and informally as required).
+- Oversee the implementation of the Council's treasury management strategies and monitor and review the effective management of the treasury function. - Ensure that the information presented to the Council is timely, accurate and identifies the relevant issues and is represented in a clear and succinct report. - Discuss treasury matters on a six monthly basis (and informally as required).